gcorsini/privSet/README.md

 An additional benefit is the fact the users increase their privacy awareness.

-## Where was and who created PrivSec?
+## Where was PrivSec created and by whom?

 PrivSec was created at the University of Fribourg in Switzerland.